xpepermint/express-vue-builder/README.md

 # [express](http://expressjs.com)-[vue-builder](https://github.com/xpepermint/vue-builder)

-> Vue.js server-side and client-side rendering middleware for Express.js.
+> Vue.js server-side rendering middleware for Express.js.

 <img src="logo.png" height="60" style="margin-bottom: 20px" />

-This package provides [Vue.js](http://vuejs.org) middlewares for [Express.js](http://expressjs.com).
-It provides server-side application rendering tools and is meant for use in production.
+This package provides production-ready server-side [Vue.js](http://vuejs.org) application rendering middleware for [Express.js](http://expressjs.com).
+It creates a new instance of [VueRender](https://github.com/xpepermint/vue-builder#api) class (provided by the [vue-builder](https://github.com/xpepermint/express-vue-builder) dependency) and installs it to the request object as `req.vue` variable.

 This is an open source package for [Vue.js](http://vuejs.org/) and [Express.js](http://expressjs.com).
 The source code is available on [GitHub](https://github.com/xpepermint/express-vue-builder) where you can also find our [issue tracker](https://github.com/xpepermint/express-vue-builder/issues).